 Machine condition monitoring is a practice whereby the machine's health over a specific period can be assessed.
 By capturing data from the machine, efficiency, overall equipment effectiveness, and other variables can be used to determine future performance to optimize parts replacement, wear and tear, and downtime for service.

-The first type of tool monitoring is the most basic, and it is widely used across the machining industry.
+The first type is the most basic, and it is widely used across the machining industry.
 It is simply a variation on an old reactive maintenance practice where the tool is allowed to run to failure.
 This method uses the failure points to create an average used as a replacement guide.
 Approximately 95% of the industry is doing this.

 While this method is easy to implement (resulting in its industry-wide use), it does have significant drawbacks.